Healthdirect Free Australian health advice you can count on.

 Some people avoid dairy because they:

-If you do not consume dairy, it is important to get the nutrition you need, especially calcium, from other sources.
-This is particularly important for children, who need plenty of calcium for their bones to grow properly.
+If you do not normally eat dairy, you may need to get calcium and vitamin B12 from other sources.
+It is especially important that you get enough calcium.
+This is particularly important for children.
+They need plenty of calcium for their bones to grow properly.

 Non-dairy sources of calcium include: